NHOrus/srwq-compilation/episode-29.md

 *...Yes and no. It looks like a hybrid of some kind, like two similar sets of bio-technology were spliced together somehow.
 One the things we saw before, the other... more earthly.*

-"Ok...has it warned the other aliens?"
+"Ok... has it warned the other aliens?"

 *No.*